weaveworks/weave/site/proxy.md

 option.
 For example:

     host1$ weave launch-proxy --with-ipam
+    host1$ export DOCKER_HOST=tcp://host1:12375

+Now, containers will always be automatically assigned an IP address and attached to the weave network when we start them.
+For example:

+    host1$ docker run -ti ubuntu /bin/sh

 More details on IPAM can be found in the [IPAM documentation](ipam.html).

 ## Usage with WeaveDNS